-52 bodies contributed to the Fund during 2020/21, 33 scheduled and 19 admitted.
+55 bodies contributed to the Fund during 2021/22, 33 scheduled and 22 admitted.
 Contributions are paid to the Fund by the 19th of the month following the month they relate to.
-Employer and employee contributions, (including deficit payments) received during 2020/21 are shown in the following table, as is the rate of contribution as a percentage of pensionable pay.
+Employer and employee contributions, (including deficit payments) received during 2021/22 are shown in the following table, as is the rate of contribution as a percentage of pensionable pay.

-4 new bodies have joined the Fund during 2020/21, 2 admitted and 2 scheduled.
+3 new bodies have joined the Fund during 2021/22, all of which are admitted bodies and 3 bodies also ceased participation in the year (also admitted bodies) i.e. at 31 March 2022.
+52 participating employers remain.
 No bonds or any other secured funding arrangements have been facilitated.